Generally covariant quantum mechanics: Operator geodesic equations from associativity

 Finally, while Proposition~\ref{propC} justifies our interpretation $\theta'=\extd s$ for proper time in a `generalised Heisenberg picture' for the evolution of algebra elements, this necessarily has a corresponding `Schr\"odinger picture' with evolution of pure states according to

+for suitable $\psi$.
 This is exactly the quantum geodesic amplitude flow equation $\nabla_E\psi=0$ from (\ref{nablaE}) if we identify $\extd s$ with the geodesic time parameter interval there.
-This justifies our interpretation of theory.
-Even though wave functions $\psi\in L^2(M)$ in the case where $M$ is spacetime are not something usually considered, we see how this arises naturally from quantum geodesics and our above results.
+This justifies our interpretation of the theory.
+Even though wave functions $\psi$ on $M$ in the case where $M$ is spacetime are not something usually considered, we see that this arises naturally from quantum geodesics and our above results.